vdaas/vald-demo/chive/README.md

 ### Cleanup

-1. Stop Docker container by `Ctrl-C`.
+1. Stop the Docker container by `Ctrl-C`.

-1. Delete Vald cluster by `helm uninstall vald`.
+1. Delete Vald cluster by `helm uninstall vald` or according to the method you deployed.